canalplus/rx-player/doc/architecture/transports/pipeline.md

 ## A parser ####################################################################

-A parser's role is to extract the data and other important informations from a loaded resource.
+A parser's role is to extract the data and other important information from a loaded resource.
 It is connected in some ways to the response of the loader (which gives the loaded resource) and will be the last step before that resource is actually